5 Travel Health Concerns You Should Look Out For And Why

 Other dangers include the ice given to you in drinks, unpasteurized dairy products, raw or minimally cooked seafood, and food exposed to the air or flies for too long.

 Small insects, like mosquitoes, can carry potentially fatal infections like yellow fever, malaria, or dengue fever.

 In 2016 the World Health Organization declared the Zika virus outbreak a global emergency.
 Zika is spread to people primarily through the bite of an infected Aedes species mosquito.
 Only a small number of people infected actually show symptoms so individuals can be infected and not even know.
 The Zika outbreak in Brazil has caused women to give birth to babies with birth defects.

-The most common areas for dangerous, insect-carrying diseases include South America, Central America, Africa, Asia, Queensland, and the tropics.
+The most common travel health concerns related to dangerous, insect-carrying diseases include South America, Central America, Africa, Asia, Queensland, and the tropics.

 To prevent insect bites and stings:

 - Avoid perfume, cologne, or scents that attract mosquitoes.

 Be careful touching animals abroad.
 Foreign standards for keeping pets and wildlife free of infection can be lower than what is found at home.